-Buspirone is a type of azapirone anxiolytics, which is indicated to treat generalized anxiety disorder but not commonly used in Hong Kong.
+Buspirone is a type of azapirone anxiolytic, which is indicated to treat generalised anxiety disorder but is not commonly used in Hong Kong.

 Buspirone is taken orally as tablets.
 The usual initial dose is 10-15 mg in divided doses, and can be increased every 2 to 3 days in increments of 5 mg/day to a maximum of 60 mg/day.
 The usual dose is 20-30 mg/day in divided doses.

 Buspirone can be taken with or without food, but should always take it consistently.